left page start

 17th level: Arcanic Trait

-You gain an arcanic trait.
+You gain an additional arcanic trait.

 18th level: Subclass Feature